k98kurz/micropycelium/Packager_spec.md

 Each relay will decrement this counter before retransmission; if it reaches 0, the relay will instead set the error flag and send the packet back toward the originating node.
-If a relay receives a packet with the error flag active, it will increment the ttl field before retransmitting back toward the originating node; if it hits 255, the packet will be dropped.
+If a relay receives a packet with the error flag active, it will increment the `ttl` field before retransmitting back toward the originating node; if it hits 255, the packet will be dropped.

-packet schemas that do not use the `ttl` field will be ineligible for packet switching beyond a single hop: if the relay cannot immediately deliver the packet to the intended recipient, it will respond by returning the packet to the originator with the error flag set.
+Packet schemas that do not use the `ttl` field will be ineligible for packet switching beyond a single hop: if the relay cannot immediately deliver the packet to the intended recipient, it will respond by returning the packet to the originator with the error flag set.